Advanced URL Filtering

 What do I need?

-Palo Alto Networks categorizes websites based on site content, features, and safety.
-Each URL category corresponds to a set of characteristics that is useful for URL filtering policy creation.
-URLs that network users access are added to Palo Alto Networks URL filtering database, PAN-DB.
+Palo Alto Networks categorizes websites based on their content, features, and safety.
+Each URL category corresponds to a set of characteristics that is useful for creating policy rules.
+URLs that users on your network access are added to Palo Alto Networks URL filtering database, PAN-DB.
 PAN-DB assigns up to four URL categories, including risk categories (high, medium, and low), to these websites.

 You can create a custom URL category to exclude particular websites from category-based enforcement.
 Custom URL categories can be based on specific URLs (URL List) or other categories (Category Match).
 Custom URL categories of URL list type function as block and allow lists.
 Custom URL categories of Category Match type enable targeted enforcement for websites that match all categories defined as part of the custom category.

 The following table lists predefined URL categories that PAN-DB uses to filter URLs.
 Some entries describe sites that are excluded from the category.
 Security-Focused URL Categories describes risk categories, which are not assigned to all URLs.

 Sites that pertain to information or groups in favor of or against abortion, details regarding abortion procedures, help or support forums for or against abortion, or sites that provide information regarding the consequences or effects of pursuing (or not) an abortion.